- May 21, 2018

 Please note that the delete function will remove all of a subscriber’s personal data within the email marketing system and any systems that are connected to an app, but that data could still exist somewhere else.

 These updates have already been rolled out and have been made available for all our email marketing clients on May 15th.
-For more information on GDPR, please check out our GDPR page.

 If your email marketing platform doesn’t offer the above, why not find out more about what we can offer and get in touch?